MercuryWorkshop/anuraOS/documentation/marketplace.md

 ### Repo Version

 First, check if your repo is a legacy repo. you can do this by checking the `version` property of the StoreRepo that you get returned to you.
-If your repo returns legacy, this means that the repo does not have a manifest, which means that this repo is pre 2.0, which means that apps and libraries are identified by their names and not their package idenfitifers.
+If your repo returns `"legacy"`, this means that the repo does not have a manifest, which means that this repo is pre 2.0, which means that apps and libraries are identified by their names and not their package idenfitifers.

+### Properties

+#### repo.manifest: `Object | undefined`

+This contains the manifest for the repo, this will only work on 2.0 repos and will be undefined for legacy repos.

+### Functions

-### repo.refreshRepoCache
+#### repo.refreshRepoCache

 This method flushes the repo cache and refetches it.
 This does not return anything.